Unique ergodicity for singular holomorphic foliations of $\mathbb{P}^3(\mathbb{C})$ with an invariant plane: Background

 We will use the letters $C$, $C'$, $c$, etc. for positive constants which can change from line to line and are always allowed to depend on the foliation.
-To insist on this we will often, though not always, write that they depend "on the geometry of the foliation".
+To insist on this, and for clarity, we will often, though not always, write that they only depend "on the geometry of the foliation".
 We will also use the notation $A \lesssim B$ to mean that $A \leq CB$ for some constant $C > 0$ depending only on the geometry of the foliation, and similarly $A \gtrsim B$ to mean $B \lesssim A$ and $A \asymp B$ to mean both $A \lesssim B$ and $B\lesssim A$.
 Similarly the Landau notation will sometimes be used with constants that can depend on the geometry of the foliation.
+Sometimes we will also allow these implicit constants to depend on other parameters, which will be indicated by putting them as indices, e.g. $C_\eps$ for a constant which can depend on a parameter $\eps$.